nafiz-swe/laravelweb/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-# 🌐 Fouraxiz Laravel Project – Interview Submission
+# 🌐 laravelweb Laravel Project – Interview Submission

-## 🚀 Laravel Project Setup – `fouraxiz`
+## 🚀 Laravel Project Setup – `laravelweb`

 Follow these steps to install and run the Laravel project on your local machine.